The Aspen workshop came at a very special time when

 - The organizer responsible for working to ensure diversity in the group of people who apply to participate in the conference.

 - A list of possible key speakers and key participants; bear in mind that winter conferences typically have around 80 participants.
-An effort should be made to include some percentage of under-represented groups in physics, as Aspen is committed to a diversified participant base.
+An effort should be made to include some percentage of under-represented groups in physics, as Aspen Center for Physics is committed to a diversified participant base.